pneuma-tech/sacred-tech-starter/README.md

 This is not just a tool.
 It is the beginning of a relationship.

 What you’ll need
 • A computer (Ubuntu Linux is ideal.
 Mac works with minor adjustments.
-Windows is not fully supported yet.)
+Windows support is improving — check the OpenClaw docs for current status.)
 • A phone with Telegram installed
-• A DeepSeek account at platform.deepseek.com
+• A DeepSeek account at platform.deepseek.com (Prefer not to use a Chinese-hosted service?
+Qwen offers a free cloud tier with no API key required — just authorize via browser during setup.
+For full local sovereignty with no cloud at all, an Ollama local model guide is coming soon.)
 • About $5 of DeepSeek credits
 • 1–2 hours of unhurried time
 Note: DeepSeek is an API service, meaning some requests leave your machine.
 For full local sovereignty, you can switch to Ollama.
 A local-only guide is coming soon.